-The Director is responsible for managing the daily operations of the Part-Time Faculty department within the Office, to include budget oversight, management of the team's schedule, ensuring that the team is fully staffed and properly trained, and conducting annual performance reviews and monitoring professional development.
+Manages the daily operations of the Part-Time Faculty department within the Office, to include budget oversight, management of the team's schedule, ensuring that the team is fully staffed and properly trained, and conducting annual performance reviews and monitoring professional development.

 Performs other related duties as assigned.
 The omission of specific duties does not preclude the supervisor from assigning duties that are logically related to the position.Minimum Qualifications: